aragon/osx/packages/contracts/docs/core/01-how-it-works/02-the-dao-framework/02-plugin-repository/04-plugin-setup.md

 1. a **preparation** step, and
 2. a **processing** step.

-Each plugin will then require both to run through the DAO's `PluginSetupProcessor` contract which is part of the aragonOS framework.
+Each plugin will then require both to run through the DAO's `PluginSetupProcessor` contract which is part of the aragonOSx framework.

 :::note
 Plugins can also be setup manually by calling `PluginSetup` contract and granting permissions directly through the `DAO` contract but won’t be displayed in the UI correctly.